-- user must have sufficient physical space on the residual limb to accommodate more sensors (in the case of shoulder disarticulation, upper torso sites are used instead);
+- the user must have sufficient physical space on the residual limb to accommodate more sensors (in the case of shoulder disarticulation, upper torso sites are used instead)

-- shape and skin condition at the sensor location(s) must be conducive to detecting myoelectric signals;
+- the shape and skin condition at the sensor location(s) must be conducive to detecting myoelectric signals

 Pattern Recognition With Surgically Implanted Myoelectric Sensors

 We’re not going to cover this option in great detail — we just want to make readers aware of it.

 To avoid the problems with maintaining proper contact between sensors and the skin, one option is to surgically implant the sensors into the target muscles of the residual limb.

 This approach is often used in combination with a process called “Targeted Muscle Reinnervation”, where nerves that once controlled muscles subsequently lost to amputation are surgically reassigned to new muscles.
 Since the patient is undergoing surgery anyway, it makes sense to embed the sensors.

 However, other than the physical placement of the sensors, there is no difference in the nature of the control system, i.e. it is still a myoelectric pattern recognition system, which is why we’re not covering it in more detail.